versia-pub/server/CONTRIBUTING.md

 Tests **should** be written for all API routes and all functions that are not trivial.
 If you are not sure whether you should write a test for something, you probably should.

-To help with the creation of tests, you may find [GitHub Copilot](https://copilot.github.com/) useful (or some of its free alternatives like [Codeium](https://codeium.com/)).
-Please do not blindly copy the code that it generates, but use it as a starting point for your own tests.
-I recognize that writing tests is very tedious, which is why LLMs can come in handy.
+#### Adding per-route tests

+To add tests for a route, create a `route_file_name.test.ts` file in the same directory as the route itself.
+See [this example](/server/api/api/v1/timelines/home.test.ts) for help writing tests.

 ### Writing documentation

 Documentation for the Lysand protocol is available on [lysand.org](https://lysand.org/).
 If you are thinking of modifying the protocol, please make sure to send a pull request over there to get it approved and merged before you send your pull request here.

-This project should not need much documentation, but if you think that something needs to be documented, please add it to the README or contribution guide.
+This project should not need much documentation, but if you think that something needs to be documented, please add it to the README, docs or contribution guide.

 ## Reporting bugs